Phala-Network/oracle-workshop/README.md

 #### Openbrush library and "trait_definition"

 Openbrush is the "OpenZeppelin" in ink! ecosystem.
-It's has a lot of useful utilities and macros to help you build the contract.
-Openbrush is used in `EasyOracle` and some other contracts to facility the cross-contract call and unit tests.
+It has a lot of useful utilities and macros to help you build the contract.
+Openbrush is used in `EasyOracle` and some other contracts to facilitate the cross-contract call and unit tests.

-> TODO: Need a comprehensive explaination.
+> TODO: Need a comprehensive explanation.

-`trait_definition` is a powerful to define a common interface for cross-contract invocation in ink!.
-For now you can check the following topics:
+`trait_definition` is a powerful tool to define a common interface for cross-contract invocation in ink!.
+For now, you can check the following topics:

 - [[trait_definition] in the Official Docs](https://ink.substrate.io/basics/trait-definitions)
 - [Openbrush](https://github.com/Supercolony-net/openbrush-contracts/)